 Jaws, Maui.
 Canon 500mm f4.

 While I envy many a photo taken with a 600mm f/4, a lens that expensive has to be a workhorse.
 It’s rather impractical to carry a 600mm f/4 by kayak, where on the water or off near camp I get much of my photography.
-A 500mm f/4 is easier to carry, and more hand-holdable.
-As well, if your walking the beach or need to hike in a mile to a good shooting location, you’ll appreciate the difference.
+A 500mm f/4 is easier to carry, and more hand-holdable, but as I said the 300mm f2.8 is now my go-to.
 The 600mm f/4, of course, shines for stand-on-the-shore photography of subjects like surfing or sailing, or bears, or distant birds.
-Personally, I enjoy the challenge of finding situations closer to the action, of which there are many, where the 500mm or 100-400mm f/4 can compete.
+Personally, I enjoy the challenge of finding situations closer to the action, of which there are many.

 Back to FAQ